top of page

 Committee member

-A Hadspen resident and Chieftains Sponsor, Dave is a passionate community person successful businessman.
-Actively involved in community groups, Dave decided to join the committee in 2025 to help the club continue sustained success on and off the field.
-Dave and his wife Leanne are a major Chieftains sponsor through their business DLM Machinery.
+Hadspen resident and Chieftains sponsor, Dave is a passionate community advocate and successful businessman.
+Joining the committee in 2025, Dave helps ensure the club’s continued success on and off the field.
+Alongside his wife Leanne, he is a major sponsor through DLM Machinery, showing their ongoing commitment to the Chieftains and the wider community.

 Our committee